IDEA-Emdoor-Lab/UniTTS/README.md

 ## Disclaimer

-Our model provides zero-shot voice cloning services only for academic research purposes.
+Our model provides zero-shot voice cloning only for academic research purposes.
 We encourage the community to uphold safety and ethical principles in AI research and applications.

 Important Notes: